Here2ServeU/observability-docker-projects/README.md

 #  Observability Docker Projects

-This repository provides simple, containerized observability stacks using Docker Compose.
-Each folder contains an isolated project with basic monitoring or logging functionality to help you get hands-on experience.
+A collection of simple, containerized observability stacks using Docker Compose.
+Each folder contains an isolated setup to help you experiment with monitoring and logging tools in local environments.

+---

 ##  Tools Covered

 - **Prometheus** – Metrics collection and alerting
-- **Grafana** – Dashboards and visualization for Prometheus
+- **Grafana** – Dashboards and visualization for Prometheus and others
 - **Datadog** – Monitoring Docker containers via Datadog Agent
 - **Dynatrace** – Observability using Dynatrace OneAgent
 - **New Relic** – Instrumentation of a Node.js app